Table of Contents

-The U87 AI has three directional patterns: ominidirectional, cardioid, and figure-of-eight, which allow it to be used in a variety of recording settings.
+The U87 AI has three directional patterns: omnidirectional, cardioid, and figure-of-eight, which allow it to be used in a variety of recording settings.
 While the Neumann U87 microphones are known as vocal mics, they also serve as excellent spot microphones for individual instruments.
-Its balanced audio response in each of its polar patterns allow it to record anything from acoustic guitars to a full orchestra with excellent detail and depth.
+Its balanced audio response in each of its polar patterns allows it to record anything from an acoustic guitar to a full orchestra with excellent detail and depth.

 The U87 line has seen very few changes over the years, which just serves as a testament to how well its design has stood the test of time.
 Engineered as a front-address mic, it can be used to record close to the sound source without sounding unnatural.
 Its sensitivity to any sound allows it to construct a sound that’s as close to real and lifelike as you can get, but home studio users will need to ensure that their recording area is “clean” of any unnecessary noises.